(Text updated Feb. 15, 2019)

 On one YouTube video I watched, about an ultralight hiker’s gear, the first aid kit was a few items in a sandwich bag.
 An ounce (30 grams), perhaps.
 And good for a skinned knee, I guess, but not for anything worse.
-My own first aid kit is built around a serious accident* leading to multiple injuries: large and small cuts (including with persistent bleeding), scrapes over large areas, a sprain or broken bone, and splinters or thorns driven well into the skin.
+My own first aid kit is built around a serious accident* leading to multiple injuries: large and small cuts (including with arterial or other persistent bleeding), extensive burns or scrapes, a sprain or broken bone, and splinters or thorns driven well into the skin.
 If you’re prepared for a worst-case scenario you may never face it, but better to carry a little extra weight than to bandage your hiking partner with toilet paper and duct tape.

 Non-injury medical problems can be just as urgent.
 You need to stop diarrhea to keep dehydration from killing you, if it's a hot day with limited water.
 One full-strength aspirin, chewed, may save the life of someone having a heart attack.
 You also need to treat minor issues such as backache and heartburn.
-And you may need to do other things unexpectedly: start a fire, for example, or repair clothing, and I like to carry items to do both in my first aid kit.
+And you may need to do other things unexpectedly, such as repair clothing.

-Over-the-counter tablets: six aspirin, six ibuprofen, six acetominophen, six Benadryl, four Pepto-Bismol, four Imodium, four electrolyte, and four antacid.
-(If you’re on prescribed medications, don’t forget those.)
+My over-the-counter tablets include six aspirin, six ibuprofen, six acetominophen, six Benadryl, four Pepto-Bismol, four Imodium, four electrolyte, and four antacid.
+If you’re on prescribed medications, don’t forget those.

+The main thing is, take a decent first aid kit with you every time you step into the boonies.
 If you're not interested in building a first aid kit from scratch, take a look at Adventure Medical Kits' Ultralight/Watertight series.
 The ".5" weighs just under 4 ounces (110 grams)and is best for taking care of yourself.
-The ".7" weights 8 ounces (230 grams) and its contents are much like those in my own kit.
+The ".7" weights 8 ounces (230 grams) and its contents make sense for serious jaunts.

 Last but definitely not least: you need to know how to use the first aid items in your pack.
 If you haven't already taken a first aid course, make that a priority.